-- Indicators of revenue (either forecasted or realised) from ATM strategies per country of operation; - Transparent pricing policy highlighting strategy for differentiated pricing across the countries of operation and how these favour ATM. - Percentage of product portfolio made up of generics and biosimilars sold in low-income countries.
+- Transparent pricing policy highlighting strategy for differentiated pricing across countries of operation. - Quantitative indicators related to the number of people covered by a company's ATM strategy. - Investment (both Capex and R&D budget) dedicated to ATM. - Indicators of revenue (either forecasted or realized) from ATM strategies per country of operation. - Percentage of product portfolio made up of generics and biosimilars sold in low-income countries.